mrn-gcm/nv-diamond-mcu/README.md

 ## Code and software

 - All the versions of the software are available at https://doi.org/10.5281/zenodo.6657225
-- The code was wirtten and tested with the setup by using the open-source Arduino Software (IDE) ver.
+- The code was written and tested with the setup by using the open-source Arduino Software (IDE) ver.
 1.8.13

 ## References
 - The code to control the AD4351 module with the Arduino Uno microcontroller is readapted from a code written by Alain Fort F1CJN.
 The original code can be downloaded here: